A Sustainable, Cost Effective and Scalable Technology for In Situ Remediation of PCBs

 BIOAMENDED ACTIVATED CARBON

 Bioamendments can be applied to PCB impacted enrivonments by several methods.
-The most common method for treating sediments is to pre-apply the bioamendments to pellets of AC agglomerated pellets (SediMite™) or apply the bioamendments at the site.
+The most common method for treating sediments is to apply the bioamendments to pellets of activated carbon pellets (SediMite™) which act as a delivery system for inoculating the sediments at the site.
 (U.S. Patent No. 8,945,906)

 APPLICATION

 There are several options for deploying bioamended pellets into sediments depending on the site.
-These can include a ventrui horn induction system, telebelt or boat mounted pellet broasdcaster or a combination of these approaches.
-Bioamendments can also be applied to granular AC for direct tilling into sediment or soil.
+These can include a ventrui horn induction system for smaller and difficult to access sites (< 1 acre), and a telebelt or barge mounted pellet broasdcaster for larger projects (> 1 acre).
+Bioamendments can also be applied to powdered or granular AC for direct tilling into sediment or soil.
 Bioamended AC can be rapidly deployed at relatively low expense and generates a minimal carbon footprint.

 EFFECT OF BIOREMEDIATION ON PCBS